-Staff Comment: As identified in the Earth Engineers Report (see Exhibits A-12 & A-13), the project site soils are derived from sedimentary rock; therefore, a site investigation and geologic hazard study is required.
+Findings: The Planning Commission reviewed the Earth Engineers Report (see Exhibits A-12 & A-13) and finds the project site soils are derived from sedimentary rock; therefore, a site investigation and geologic hazard study is required.
 As previously mentioned, a geologic hazard report is included as section 3.0 of the Earth Engineers Report.
-Findings are provided for CBMC 17.50 (Development Requirements for Potential Geologic Hazard Areas) within this letter, which are supported by the Earth Engineers Report, including a literature review indicates the project site is adjacent to an active landslide area.
-However, during on-site investigations, Earth Engineers did not observe any signs of recent or active landslides.
+Findings are provided for CBMC 17.50 (Development Requirements for Potential Geologic Hazard Areas) within this letter, which are supported by the Earth Engineers Report, including a literature review which indicates the project site is adjacent to an active landslide area.
+The Commission did not find the evidence presented to be persuasive in mitigating the evidence provided on landslide and liquefaction risk.
+Contrary to the geotechnical testimony presented, the Commission cannot find that the "majority" of the City is in a slide zone and that when the proposed development removes the proposed trees and puts houses on these vulnerable soils, there won't be detrimental effects.
+The Commission finds that other neighborhood development is not relevant to the geological risks outlined in the present application because prior development was not subject the same site conditions.